What are R&D tax credits?

 What types of activities qualify for R&D tax credits?

 In general, a company may qualify for R&D tax credits if they have engaged in technical problem-solving.
-For example, if an architect relies on his knowledge of structural engineering to solve the challenges related to wind, shade and light, and structural support in the development of a unique design, then the architect's problem-solving activity will qualify and a percentage of the wages paid to the architect will be characterized as "qualified research expenses" and form the basis of the credit calculation.
-Other industries whose activities frequently qualify are engineering, manufacturing, software, agriculture, construction, and others.
+For example, if an engineer relies on his knowledge of structural engineering to solve the challenges related to wind, shade and light, and structural support in the development of a unique design, then the engineer's problem-solving activity will qualify and a percentage of the wages paid to the engineer will be characterized as "qualified research expenses" and form the basis of the credit calculation.
+Other industries whose activities frequently qualify are manufacturing, software, agriculture, and others.

 What is the 4-part test?